Phoenix STS Logo

 Comprehensive Risk Assessment Reports

-Each report provides a detailed analysis of identified hazards, evaluated risk ratings using a structured risk matrix, and prioritised control measures based on the hierarchy of controls.
-Reports are formatted for easy reference during HIQA inspections and HSA audits, with clear action items assigned to responsible persons and target completion dates.
+Each report analyses the hazards found, rates each risk with a structured matrix and ranks the control measures using the hierarchy of controls.
+Reports are formatted for easy use at HIQA inspections and HSA audits.
+Every action has an owner and a target date.

 Hazard Registers